Have you ever thought about bringing your beehive to the vet's office?

 - Need to Feed - If your bees aren't building up their population quickly, it may be the case that you're in a pollen/nectar dearth.
 If this is the case, you'll want to feed them

-- Need to Feed - You may have one or more pests, predators, and diseases that are preventing your hive from growing
+- External Factors - You may have one or more pests, predators, and diseases that are preventing your hive from growing

 Many beekeepers have told me that they've been doing this for decades.